Graphmasters/occamy/README.md

 resources for running a service.
 For computational intense request which have irregular and unpredictable schedules resources often end up being overprovisioned/underutilised to ensure that requests can be handled promptly.

 This library contains a server that assists in the utilises spare provisioned resources.
+The server

-- Ensures resources can promptly handle any incoming request.
+1. ensures resources can promptly handle any incoming request, and
-- Use spare resources to assist in processing current requests.
+2. uses spare resources to assist in processing current requests.

 The core idea is to have computational tasks which expand by creating assistant tasks to help the computation and can be stopped to provide resources for new incoming request with the server providing coordination.
 The name occamy comes from